-(One version of this article was published by Reason Magazine, and a slightly different version by the University of Chicago Law School Record--their alumni magazine.)
+(One version of this article was published by the University of Chicago Law School Record and a slightly different version in Liberty Magazine)

 Some people get the Nobel prize for complicated and technical work that is difficult for an outsider to understand.
 Coase is at the other extreme.
 His contribution to economics has largely consisted of thinking through certain questions more carefully and correctly than anyone else, and in the process demonstrating that answers accepted by virtually the entire profession were false.
 One side effect of his work was a new field of economics: economic analysis of law, the attempt to use economic theory to understand legal systems.
 While there would probably be something called economic analysis of law if Coase had not existed, it would be a very different field.